-REI WBC provides one-on-one business counseling, access to capital, quality business training opportunities and technical assistance.
+REI WBC provides quality business training opportunities, one-on-one business counseling, access to capital, referrals and technical assistance.
 We are proud to operate Oklahoma’s only Women’s Business Center, a place where women gain support, encouragement, strength, answers and celebrate success.
-REI WBC has reached more than 25,000 entrepreneurs since opening its doors and we look forward to many more years of service.
+REI WBC has reached more than 28,000 entrepreneurs since opening its doors and we look forward to many more years of service.

 Regular networking events provide business owners a place to share ideas and resources and foster business to business relationships.
 REI WBC clients also receive free business counseling and publicity through REI WBC marketing efforts.
 Contact us if you would like to schedule an appointment.

 Whether in the idea-stage of starting a new venture or in growth phase of a well-established company, REI WBC is here to help and ready when you are.